ErikHasselwander/alphaarcade-rewards-checker/replit.md

 This is a React-based web application that checks USDC rewards received from the ALPHA rewards program on the Algorand blockchain.
 Users can input an Algorand wallet address to view their total rewards and transaction history.
 The application queries the Algorand Indexer API to fetch transaction data and displays it in a clean, user-friendly interface.

+**Deployment Status**: Restructured for Vercel deployment as a static SPA with client-side routing support.

 ## User Preferences

 Preferred communication style: Simple, everyday language.